 [3.7.19 EDIT]: Boilerplate objections are no longer allowed, as is made clear by the amendments to Rule 34.
-Rule 34(b)(2)(B) requires that when objecting to a request, one must “state the ground for objecting to the request, with specificity, including the reasons.”
+Rule 34(b)(2)(B) and Rule 33 require that when objecting to a request, one must “state the ground for objecting to the request, with specificity, including the reasons.”
 Emphasis added.
 “By creating meaningful disincentives to the use of boilerplate objections, courts are using the Rule 34 amendments to strike at the core of the culture of discovery paranoia that has made boilerplate objections so pervasive.”
 The Sedona Conference Federal Rule of Civil Procedure 34(b)(2) Primer: Practice Pointers for Responding to Discovery Requests, The Sedona Conference Journal (2018).

 Rule 36 Requests for Admission:

 Rule 36 allows 40 requests for admission.